 Combating Sexual Abuse On and Off Campus?
 F.

 Even more odiously, Trump has made it easier for sexual assailants on and off campus to get away with assault.
-His appointed Education Secretary Betsy Devos rescinded two key provisions that would allow victims of rape on college campuses to see their rapists behind bars.
+His appointed Education Secretary Betsy Devos rescinded two key provisions that would allow victims of sexual assault on college campuses to see their rapists behind bars.

-Among the provisions removed was the Obama-era mandate that stated that campus rape cases be judged using the lowest standard of proof, the preponderance of the evidence, to prosecute campus rapes.
+Among the provisions removed was the Obama-era mandate that stated that campus sexual assault cases be judged using the lowest standard of proof, the preponderance of the evidence, to prosecute campus sexual assault cases.
 Instead, victims now must meet the higher standard of “clear and convincing evidence‘ to see their rapists prosecuted.

 In addition, Trump has made it more difficult for victims of sexual harassment in the workplace to seek compensation for the discrimination they have faced.
 By enforcing mandatory arbitration clauses instead of omitting sexual harassment claims from this unjust requirement, women now have to be even more cautious in reporting harassment, as their employer, not a judge, will determine whether harassment actually occurred.